Inspectable Arithmetic for the Mortgage Calculator

 Rationale: This is the standard fixed-rate fully amortizing payment formula for a monthly schedule.

-Limitation: Assumes constant APR and constant amortization horizon.
+Limitation: Assumes a constant nominal annual mortgage rate and constant amortization horizon.

 3. Payment Amount by Frequency